choojun/sas/README.md

 ### Practical 11: Visualizing Geospatial Data and Time Series Data

+Spatial analysis is any of the formal techniques which studies entities using their topological, geometric, or geographic properties.
+Spatial analysis is also geospatial analysis, the technique applied to structures at the human scale, most notably in the analysis of geographic data.
+It may also be applied to genomics, as in transcriptomics data.

 [P11a1.sas](https://github.com/choojun/sas/blob/main/P11a1.sas) How to use SGMAP (supported on 64-bit Windows and Linux operating systems only) with GEOCODE to create bubble plot using two variables

 [P11a2.sas](https://github.com/choojun/sas/blob/main/P11a2.sas) How to use SGMAP (supported on 64-bit Windows and Linux operating systems only) with GEOCODE to create bubble plot using single variables

 [P11a3.sas](https://github.com/choojun/sas/blob/main/P11a3.sas) How to use SGMAP (supported on 64-bit Windows and Linux operating systems only) with GEOCODE to create series plot

+In mathematics, a time series is a series of data points indexed (or listed or graphed) in time order.
+In other words, a time series is a sequence taken at successive equally spaced points in time.
+Thus it is a sequence of discrete-time data.
+Time series analysis comprises methods for analysing time series data in order to extract meaningful statistics and other characteristics of the data.

 [P11b1.sas](https://github.com/choojun/sas/blob/main/P11b1.sas) How to use PROC TIMESERIES to accumulate transactional data into time series data